ZeeshanAli-0704/Node_Js/Node_Js_Interview.md

  - Difference between Events and Callbacks?
  - What is an error-first callback?
  - What is callback hell in Node.js?
+ - What is callback hell, and how can it be avoided?
+ - What are the pros and cons of using promises instead of callbacks?
  - What are Promises in Node.js?
  - What is REPL?
 What purpose it is used for?
  - How to Debug Node Js Application ?
- - What is nodeman?
+ - What is nodemon?
 How to configure ?
  - How does Node.js handle child threads?
  - What is fork & child Process ?
+ - What is the difference between the node js child process and clusters?
  - What does emitter do and what is dispatcher?
 - How to kill child processes that spawn their own child processes in Node.js?
 - What do you mean by Reactor Pattern in Node.js?
 - What are the key features of Node.js?
 - What are globals in Node.js?
+- What is Piping in Node JS?
 - What is chaining process in Node.js?
 - What is a control flow function? what are the steps does it execute?
  - What is the difference between Node.js vs Ajax?